grambank/grambank-analysed/README.md

 ### Using grambank-analysed as a submodule in another project
 If you are working with grambank data for another project, you might find some of the scripts here useful.
 For example, there are R-scripts in this repos that takes the grambank data, reduces dialects and binarises it correctly.
 There are also scripts here that prune the EDGE-tree approrpiately.

 If you find that helpful, you can add this repos as a submodule in another project and then call on the scripts herein to do those tasks.
-If you do that, you will need to initalise not only the grambank-analused submodule but also the submodules of it.
+This repos will be private until publication, so you will need to have at least read-access and use the access token set-up to progress.
+You will also need to initalise not only the grambank-analused submodule but also the submodules within it.
 This is easiest done by navigating into each dir (`cd grambank-analysed/grambank`) and running `git submodule update --init`.
 In order to intialise all four submodules, this will need to be done four times in each dir.